 - PROJECT TITLE: Innovation activities of Austrian and Slovenian companies in the wood-value chain

 - PROJECT TEAM: Ana Slavec, PhD (leader), Lea Primožič, Michael Burnard, Andreja Kutnar, Barbara Rovere, Erwin M. Shau, Nežka Sajinčič, David Kodarin, Dean Lipovac

 - PERIOD: 01.01.2020 – 31.12.2022

 - BUDGET: €7,000.00

 - PARTNERS: InnoRenew CoE (Slovenia) and Institute of System Sciences, Innovation and Sustainability Research, University of Graz (Austria)

 InnoRenew CoE will prepare a data management plan and offer methodological and statistical support for data collection and analysis for the whole project.
-Research activites will include: a review of the literature on innovation in the forest sector; a qualitative study of Austrian and Slovenian companies in the forest sector; and a life cycle assesment study.
+Research activities will include a review of the literature on innovation in the forest sector; a qualitative study of Austrian and Slovenian companies in the forest sector; and a life cycle assessment.